RParkerE/RParkerE/README.md

 ---

-I am currently pursuing my Masters of Computer Science at the University Of Illinois Urbana Champaign, concurrently working as an Automation System and Test Engineer.
+I just recently completed my Masters of Computer Science at the University Of Illinois Urbana Champaign, concurrently working as an Automation System and Test Engineer.
+I also have a Bachelors in Electrical Engineering and Computer Engineering from North Carolina State University.

 ### About Me